LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 [[images/routes.png]]

 This is because they reference non-existing actions methods.
-So let's add them to the `Application.java` file:
+So let’s add them to the `Application.java` file:

 ```
 public class Application extends Controller {